Interstate 687 New York

-A freeway known as the Northway-Northside Connection, Interstate 687 was to link Interstate 87 (Adirondack Northway) near Albany International Airport (ALB) in the Town of Colonie with Interstate 90 in the city of Albany.
+A freeway known as the Northway-Northside Connection, Interstate 687 was to link I-87 (Adirondack Northway) near Albany International Airport (ALB) and the Town of Colonie with Interstate 90 in the city of Albany.
 The freeway was first proposed in the 1957 plan of Albany Freeways.1

 Sequential numbers along the Adirondack Northway omit Exit 3 between New York 5 (Exit 2) and New York 155 (Exit 4).
 The southernmost portion of the Northway opened in 1960 with Exit 3 reserved for the future interchange with the Northway-Northside Connection.2,3